 Even though it will be a virtual event in 2021, we will have several opportunities where your help would be greatly appreciated.
 Please contact us at firstname.lastname@example.org.

 Yes.
-Just mail in your cheque donation (we cannot accept cash).
+Just mail in your cheque donation (we cannot accept cash through the mail).
 Each donation must have a completed donation form that has the Participant ID Number of the participant or volunteer you are sponsoring.
 You can download a copy of the donation form here.

 Although the process is a bit more involved, we do accept cash donations.
 Please deliver in person along with donation form to our Vancouver office located at 150 – 686 West Broadway.
 Alternatively, if you've received cash donations from your friends, you can simply pay these online through your fundraising page using your credit card.
 Input your sponsors contact information for tax receipt.

-Americans can make donations to the Tour de Cure in USD currency and receive an American tax receipt.
-To do this, you will need to mail a check along with this printable donation form.
+U.S. residents can make donations to the Tour de Cure in USD currency and receive an U.S. tax receipt.
+To do so, please use this form.

 For all tax receipt issues, please contact us at TourGuides@bccancer.bc.ca.